OmarIZANZAR/leaflet-markers-routing/README.md

 2. Run `npm install` to install all packages
 3. Run `npm start` to start the developement server

-you can use `npm build` to build the project but the user Leaflet server is not recommended for production.
+you can use `npm build` to build the project but the used Leaflet server is not recommended for production.

 ## Tech Stacks